sagold/js-linker/README.md

 # linker

-Lightweight javascript linker to register HTMLElements within to a javascript instance
+A JS helper to register HTMLElements to an js instance

 ## Install